bcdataca/workshop2017/content/home/about.md

 # Register

-Complete [this form](https://goo.gl/forms/dowiyIBurStIvvEq1) to register for the bcdata Data Science workshop and the optional pre-workshop on software carpentry and linear algebra basics.
+Complete [this form](https://goo.gl/forms/dowiyIBurStIvvEq1) to register for the bcdata Data Science workshop (14&ndash;25 Aug) and the optional pre-workshop on software carpentry and linear algebra basics (9&ndash;11 Aug).